 Powersports enthusiasts would be able to rent Kanaloas to explore designated areas; also, provisions would also be made for underwater courses to acquaint users with how to handle the sub.
 Since it’s not advisable to allow inexperienced divers near fragile coral reefs, an autonomous diving software would be in place to navigate such areas so that the marine life could be protected.
 Interestingly, diving the sub to and from the reef by represents quite an adventure; nonetheless, once the Kanaloa ventures into a sensitive underwater location, the manual drive would be overridden, hence the autonomous diving software, which would mimic the movements of Manta Rays to navigate the said location safely.

-I would like to thank Nikhil Sorte for creating the images of the Kanaloa.
+The Kanaloa concept was imagined in July 2017 by Charles Bombardier and designed by Nikhil Sorte.
 Nikhil now works for the Groupe Renault in Chennai, India.
 He has completed a foundation in Transportation Design at ISD Rubika, India.
 He also designed the Silvermoon aircraft concept for Imaginactive.